Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### Example 2.
 By building custom local storage with class and not using built in localStorage.
+Here we are setting a single expiry time  for all the key/value pairs .

 class LocalStorage {
   constructor() {